Wasappli/WAMapping/README.md

 Go visit the [wiki](https://github.com/wasappli/WAMapping/wiki) for more details about `WAMapping` advanced use.

+WAMapping is a library for iOS to turns dictionaries into objects and objects to dictionary.
+It's aim is to simplify the boilerplate of manually parsing the data and assigning values to an object.
+It's even more difficult when it comes to using it with CoreData because of the insert or update.
+And I do not mention performances involved.
+WAMapping solves this for you!

 ## Install and use
 ### Cocoapods
 Use Cocoapods, this is the easiest way to install the mapper.